chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 3 runs, 3 assertions, 0 failures, 0 errors, 0 skips
 {% endcodeblock %}

-**Note:** If I want to specify a name pattern that contains whitespace, I need to either escape the spaces within my regular expression (`/Example::Things\ that\ pass/`) or enclose the name in quotes (`/"Example:: Things that pass"/`).
+**Note:** If I want to specify a name pattern that contains whitespace as can happen with spec-style tests, these need to be escaped (`/Example::Things\ that\ pass/`) or quoted (`/"Example:: Things that pass"/`) within my regular expression.

-None of these is likely to change the way you test, of course.
-Think of them instead as nice additions that give you a few additional options for tailoring your test runs.
+I still try to keep my test suite fast enough to run as a whole most of the time, so this isn't something that I need every day, but [running a single test is a common problem for more than a few people](http://stackoverflow.com/questions/5285711/is-it-possible-to-run-a-single-test-in-minitest) that, world-changing or not, it's nice to have the option available.

 {% include mailchimp/minitest_after_post.html %}